 Masala chai literally translates to spiced tea.
 There are as many different recipes as people making it.
-We blend this tea with a classic recipe so that it is spicy and full bodied.
+We blend this tea in house with a classic recipe so that it is spicy and full bodied.

 Chai is such an integral part of Indian culture that it is virtually impossible to avoid when traveling through any part of the Indian sub-continent.
 Even when fresh cold drinking water cannot be found, you will inevitably encounter a chai-wallah, or chai seller, yelling out,"chayee! chayee!"
 While riding the rails in India, the call of the chai wallah can be heard at every stop proffering their delicious hot drink.